Saint Library

 1559

-Teresa sought John's counsel as she launched her Carmelite reform; he affirmed her mystical experiences and became one of her most trusted spiritual advisors.
+Teresa sought John's judgment as she launched her Carmelite reform; he affirmed her mystical experiences and became one of her most trusted spiritual advisors.

 1569